ItayAbuhazera/OverparameterizationProject/README.md

 ## Repository Contents

-- **Train and Plot.ipynb**: A Python notebook containing the code used for training, fine-tuning, and plotting the results of ALL of our experiments on the CIFAR-10 dataset.
+- **train_plot.ipynb**: A Python notebook containing the code used for training, fine-tuning, and plotting the results of ALL of our experiments on the CIFAR-10 dataset.
 Notice that running this notebook is resource demanding!
 We recommend running it on a machine with a GPU, or running single-model notebooks such as `cnn_loss_generalization_OML_19488.ipynb`.
 - **cnn_loss_generalization_OML_19488.ipynb**: A Python notebook containing the code used for training a single CNN model on a subset of the CIFAR-10 dataset.
 - **report.pdf**: The project report detailing the summary, relation to the course material, experimental results, and the significance of our findings.